Supervised Independent Language Courses

 - European Languages: Albanian, Bulgarian, Czech, Danish, Dutch, Finnish, Georgian, Modern Greek, Hungarian, Icelandic, Modern Irish, Norwegian, Romanian, Ukrainian.

-Asian Languages: Bangla/Bengali, Burmese, Dari (Afghanistan), Filipino, Khmer, Malay, Mongolian, Nepali, Pashto (Afghanistan and Pakistan), Thai, Tibetan, Vietnamese.
-NEW FOR SPRING 2015: Sinhala.
-Experimental for 2014-2015: Spoken Cantonese.
-Before enrolling in Spoken Cantonese, a student is required to have completed one year of college-level Chinese or the equivalent.
+Asian Languages: Bangla/Bengali, Burmese, Dari (Afghanistan), Filipino, Khmer, Malay, Mongolian, Nepali, Pashto (Afghanistan and Pakistan), Sinhala, Thai, Tibetan, Vietnamese.
+Experimental for 2015-2016: Cantonese for Mandarin Speakers.
+Open to students who are native speakers or advanced speakers of Mandarin Chinese or another Chinese dialect; open to beginning/intermediate heritage speakers of Cantonese who have taken at least one year of college-level Chinese or the equivalent, a placement conversation is required.
 An Asian Language major or Asian Studies major must have his/her academic advisor's permission in order to enroll.

 - Languages of the Americas: Haitian Creole